Harlock123/TAIGridControlDLL/README.md

 - Augmented the new **TAIGridControl.TaiGridColContentTypes GetColumnType(int ColNumber)** to
 differentiat Numbers between integer types and floating point types.
 Adding to the ENUM WholeNumber and FloatingPointNumber

+- change the behavior of the columncheck to favor string if everything in the column is empty used to default to date.

 ### Version 2.0.5.0
 - Added two Methods **TAIGridControl.TaiGridColContentTypes GetColumnType(int ColNumber)** and